kenjiaiko/secml/README.md

 _BAB_: "FBABF", "ABABC", "DBABA"
 Other: "ABCDE", "DDFEA", "BCDAA", "FFFED", "AAAAA", "EEEEE", "BBDBB"
 ```
 This is a sample data-set.
 There are 5 questions, each with 6 patterns (A to F) answers.
 The problem is finding features that exist in as much (but not all) of the data as possible.
-In short, I want to find "ECA" and "BAB" from the sample data-set.
+In short, We want to find "ECA" and "BAB" from the sample data-set.
 If there is an algorithm that extracts the common parts of the 2 data, it is possible (refer to [qualitative_data1-1.py](https://github.com/kenjiaiko/secml/blob/master/qualitative_data1-1.py)).

-## String